Therapy for pregnancy and postpartum mental health in NYC

 How can therapy during pregnancy or postpartum help?

-Clarify when symptoms you’re experiencing require more mental health support
+Clarify when mental health symptoms you’re experiencing require more support

-Modify what realistic and impactful self-care is
+Modify what realistic self-care is in this season

 Exercise self-compassion when you make mistakes

-Address unresolved feelings about becoming a parent
+Address unresolved feelings about becoming a parent or past parent-child dynamics

 Cope with rapid physical (body and sex) and relationship (roles and intimacy) changes